docyes/backclass/README.md

 # Backclass

-A base class for creating new class defintions using the Backbone.<Model|Collection|Router>.extend convention and Backbone.Events mixin.
+A base class for creating new class defintions using the Backbone.&lt;Model|Collection|Router&gt;.extend convention and Backbone.Events mixin.

 ## Example
 ```js